 Importance of Using High-Quality Ingredients

 Freshness is crucial when dealing with seafood like clams.
+Seek out clams that are lively and tightly closed at the market.
 When shopping for sake, soy sauce, and mirin, choose top-tier products to ensure a more flavorful and harmonious dish.

 Adjusting the Recipe for Different Serving Sizes or Dietary Preferences